tgrant06/GradeMaster/README.md

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License.
-For commercial use, please contact **[timothygmaurer@outlook.com](mailto:timothygmaurer@outlook.com)**.
+For commercial use or information, please create an Issue.

 [License: CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)